 This summer, ThinkViral hired our first two real interns: Remy Gordon and Leah Thomas, both seniors at Shawnee Mission South High School.
-While most interns tend to be going into, or are already in college, we wanted to give these younger kids a shot to see what they could actually do.
+While most companies hire college interns, we wanted to give these younger high school kids a shot to see what they could actually do.

-Because of the level of responsibility, Gordon and Thomas were not chosen lightly.
-They are both top of their classes, Gordon, a national honor student focused on engineering, and Thomas, also a national honor student with dreams of working with startups someday.
+Because of the level of responsibility and ethics required from ThinkViral employees, Gordon and Thomas were not chosen lightly.
+They are both top of their classes, Gordon, a national honor student focused on engineering, and Thomas, also a national honor student has dreams of working with technology startups.
 Book-smart indeed, but both professionally “green!”
 What a fun summer this turned out to be.

-Remy came up with the idea to use the hashtag #followtheinterns so that everyone could follow along with what they were involved in.
-Every time we posted about them, we used the #followtheinterns hashtag so larger companies would pick them up and tell us what their interns were doing in return.
+Remy came up with the idea to use the hashtag #followtheinterns so everyone could follow what they were involved in during their time at ThinkViral and we used it diligently in all our tweets and posts!

-Here’s what else we did to make sure our intern program was worthwhile….
+Here’s what else we did to ensure their internship was purposeful…

-Both Gordon and Thomas each had a partner at ThinkViral they could go to for help at all times.
-The partner was responsible for training the intern on all responsibilities and was expected to actively seek out opportunities for each intern to meet decision makers in their preferred industry.
+Both Gordon and Thomas each had a partner at ThinkViral so they had someone to go to for help at all times.
+The partner was responsible for training their intern and was expected to actively seek out opportunities for their intern to meet some decision-makers in the intern’s preferred industry.

 2.)
 We paid our interns more than minimum wage

 3.)
-We gave our interns their own identity
+We gave our interns a professional identity

 We also taught them to follow companies where they may have an interest in working, and to connect with influencers we introduced them to over the summer.
-Beyond skills, how much better will our interns look on their college applications when admissions goes to check them out on LinkedIn.
-Not only will they can they demonstrate on-the-job work experience, the also show they have substantial influencers in their tool belts!
+Beyond skills, how much better will our interns look on their college applications when admissions staff finds them on LinkedIn?!
+Not only can they demonstrate on-the-job work experience, but they also show they have substantial influencers in their tool belts!

-“Business doesn’t always happen like they teach you in school or in books,” says Gordon.
-“It’s great to have real on-the-job training to acquire some of the valuable skills I know will help out in the future.”
+“Business doesn’t always happen as they teach you in school or in books,” says Gordon.
+“It’s great to have real-life on-the-job training to acquire some of the valuable skills I know will help out in the future.”

 4.)
-We turned our interns into “Free Salespeople”
+We taught our interns how to network

-“One of my favorite things about this internship was seeing firsthand how all the small businesses work together,” says Thomas.
-I also enjoyed getting to know the KC startup entrepreneur scene, where some of these ideas are actually originating!”
+“One of my favorite things about this internship was seeing firsthand how all the small businesses work together,” said Thomas.
+I enjoyed getting to know the KC startup entrepreneur community where some of these ideas are actually originating!”